 In accordance with the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.), the Agricultural Marketing Service has considered the economic impact of this action on small entities and has certified that this proposed rule will not have a significant economic impact on a substantial number of small entities.
 For the purpose of the Regulatory Flexibility Act, a dairy farm is considered a "small business" if it has an annual gross revenue of less than \$750,000, and a dairy products manufacturer is a "small business" if it has fewer than 500 employees.
 For the purposes of determining which dairy farms are "small businesses," the \$750,000 per year criterion was used to establish a production guideline of 500,000 pounds per month.
 Although this guideline does not factor in additional monies that may be received by dairy producers, it should be an inclusive standard for most "small" dairy farmers.
-For purposes of determining a handler's size, if the plant is part of a larger company operating multiple plants that collectively exceed the 500-employee limit, the plant will be considered a large business even if the local plant has fewer than 500 employees.
+For purposes of determining a handler's size, if the plant is part of a larger company operating multiple plants that collectively exceed the 500-employees.
 In June 2001, there were 12,748 producers pooled on, and 57 handlers regulated by the Upper Midwest order.
 Based on these criteria, the vast majority of the producers and handlers would be considered as small businesses.

-The adoption of the proposed pooling standards serves to revise established criteria that determine those producers, producer milk, and plants that have a reasonable association with, and are consistently serving the fluid needs of, the Upper Midwest milk marketing area and are not associated with other marketwide pools concerning the same milk.
+The adoption of the proposed pooling standards serve to revise established criteria that determine those producers, producer milk, and plants that have a reasonable association with, and, are consistently serving the fluid needs of, the Upper Midwest milk marketing area, and are not associated with other marketwide pools concerning the same milk.
 Criteria for pooling are established on the basis of performance levels that are considered adequate to meet the Class I fluid needs and, by doing so, determine those that are eligible to share in the revenue that arises from the classified pricing of milk.
-Criteria for pooling are established without regard to the size of any dairy industry organization or entity.
-The criteria established are applied in an identical fashion to both large and small businesses and do not have any different economic impact on small entities as opposed to large entities.
-Therefore, the amendments will not have a significant economic impact on a substantial number of small entities.
+Criteria for pooling are established are applied in an identical fashion to both large and small businesses and do not have any different economic impact on a substantial number of small entities.
+The proposed amendments will engender a small change, relative to the total price paid to producers, and no substantial number of entities will change pool status as a result of the proposed amendments.
+Therefore, the proposed amendments will not have a significant economic impact on a substantial number of small entities.

 A review of reporting requirements was completed under the Paperwork Reduction Act of 1995 (44 U.S.C.
 Chapter 35).
-It was determined that these amendments would have no impact on reporting, recordkeeping, or other compliance requirements because they would remain identical to the current requirements.
+It was determined that these proposed amendments would have little or no impact on reporting, recordkeeping, or other compliance requirements because they would remain identical to the current requirements.
 No new forms are proposed and no additional reporting requirements would be necessary.

-This action does not require additional information collection that requires clearance by the Office of Management and Budget (OMB) beyond currently approved information collection.
+This notice does not require additional information collection that requires clearance by the Office of Management and Budget (OMB) beyond currently approved information collection.
 The primary sources of data used to complete the forms are routinely used in most business transactions.
 Forms require only a minimal amount of information which can be supplied without data processing equipment or a trained statistical staff.
 Thus, the information collection and reporting burden is relatively small.
 Requiring the same reports for all handlers does not significantly disadvantage any handler that is smaller than the industry average.